 “A Hurricane Planet this large is ready to divide into a million copies each larger than the Earth.”
 Akayama rest one finger on a button of her control-panel.
 Lucille didn’t have the button on her own control-panel.
-“This button transmits a computer-virus which should prevent the Hurricane Planet from dividing.
+“This button transmits a computer-virus which should neutralize the Hurricane Planet.
 Unfortunately the Hurricane receives only short-range communication.
 When I am close enough to transmit the virus, my fate will be sealed.
 Zephyr, alert the Hurricane.”

 Lucille’s trained ears heard Akayama’s Zephyr-head preparing its mouth-cannon.
 White lightning cracked across the monitor as charge built on the robot’s tongue.
 The Zephyr-head spat a laser.

 The laser missed the Hurricane Planet, but Akayama had meant to miss.
 The red planet stretched tentacles toward Akayama.
 They would take minutes to cross the cosmos.

 “Today I wounded my own pupil.”
 Akayama slumped in her seat.
 “Charlie will blame himself for Bunjiro’s injury, but I commanded Charlie to prepare the launch in my stead, and then I distracted him with kanji.
 Whether Bunjiro is alive and well or dead and gone, I have proven myself an incapable leader.
 I’m no savior of Earth.
 Because, you see, this isn’t the first time I’ve betrayed my dependents.
 I…”

 She covered her mouth like it would hide what she said.